-The accompanying unaudited Condensed Consolidated Financial Statements have been prepared by Streamline Health Solutions, Inc. ("we", "us", "our", or the "Company"), pursuant to the rules and regulations applicable to quarterly reports on Form 10-Q of the U.S. Securities and Exchange Commission.
+The accompanying unaudited Condensed Consolidated Financial Statements have been prepared by Streamline Health Solutions, Inc. ("we", "us", "our", "Streamline", or the "Company"), pursuant to the rules and regulations applicable to quarterly reports on Form 10-Q of the U.S. Securities and Exchange Commission.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with U.S. generally accepted accounting principles have been condensed or omitted pursuant to those rules and regulations, although we believe that the disclosures made are adequate to make the information not misleading.
 In the opinion of our management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the Condensed Consolidated Financial Statements have been included.
-These Condensed Consolidated Financial Statements and notes thereto included in our most recent annual report on Form 10-K, Commission File Number 0-28132.
-Operating results for the nine months ended October 31, 2016 are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2017.
+These Condensed Consolidated Financial Statements should be read in conjunction with the consolidated financial statements and notes thereto included in our most recent annual report on Form 10-K, Commission File Number 0-28132.
+Operating results for the three months ended April 30, 2017 are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2018.